The Hills (TV series): Broadcast history

 The Hills' first season commenced airing on May 31, 2006.
 The series continued to air on Wednesday evenings until its conclusion on August 2, 2006, at which point it had aired ten episodes.
 The second season was expanded to twelve episodes and premiered on January 15, 2007, in its new timeslot on Mondays.
 The finale aired on April 2, 2007.
 The third season began airing on August 13, 2007, where it remained in the timeslot of the previous season.
 It is the longest season in the series' history, having broadcast twenty-eight episodes by its finale on May 12, 2008.
 The fourth season premiered on August 18, 2008, during the Monday schedule.
 It consisted of twenty episodes, and concluded on December 22, 2008.

 Airing of the fifth season was divided into two sections, Part I under Conrad's lead, and Part II after Cavallari was confirmed to join the series.
 Part I premiered on April 6, 2009, in the same timeslot, and concluded after ten episodes on May 31, 2009.
 Part II premiered on September 29, 2009, and continued to air on Tuesday evenings.
 The season aired a total of twenty episodes, split into two equal halves, before finishing on December 1, 2009.
 The sixth season also aired on Tuesdays and premiered on April 27, 2010.
 Twelve episodes later, the series ended its run after a total of 102 episodes on July 13, 2010.
 On July 30, 2007, The Hills began airing on The N and ran there until 2008.
 In July 2012, MTV aired a month-long morning marathon of The Hills, titled "Retro Mania".
 The following year, the marathon was renamed "RetroMTV Brunch", and culminated with the airing of an alternate series finale on August 9, 2013.
 On August 13, 2016, reruns started to air on MTV's new sister channel MTV Classic.
 As of December 30, 2016, the series has been removed from the schedule.

-The Hills entered off-network syndication in 2009, and the fall of that year, Trifecta Entertainment & Media put it into bearter syndication and aired it on affiliates of Fox, MyNetworkTV, The CW, and Independent stations.
+The Hills entered off-network syndication in 2009, and the fall of that year, Trifecta Entertainment & Media put it into barter syndication and aired it on affiliates of Fox, MyNetworkTV, The CW, and Independent stations.
 However, in fall 2012, the show left local syndication along with Punk'd and Laguna Beach due to lack of ratings.